‘It Ain’t Too Hard For Me To Jam…”

 So a few more weeks of trekking in Ladakh, then South China to re-connect with some old friends and see Shanghai for the first time, then up to Beijing to stay with Gilly Billy (whom I met in Dali, China 10 years ago.)
 Then to Mongolia to ride horses with my Israeli buddy Segev, who I met in Laos back in March.

 Stay tuned for the official launch of my 50/50 Lexpedition Contest, where you will win a prize if you can guess which country will be my 50th country.

-Thanks to all of your for your love, support and friendship.
+Thanks to all of you for your love, support, and friendship.
 I hope to see you soon somewhere somehow.

 Peace & Love from way over here,